Trump's budget looks like big gifts for the rich, big cuts for the poor

 The president is already backtracking on that vow a little by proposing cuts to Social Security Disability Insurance, but Mulvaney argues that's a different animal than Social Security for the elderly.

-On top of that, Trump also adds $54 billion more a year to defense spending and "the biggest tax cut in the history of this country."
+On top of that, Trump also adds $54 billion more to defense spending and "the biggest tax cut in the history of this country."
 Put all that together and there's nothing left to do but take a butcher's knife to the rest of the budget.

 Liberals decry the cuts to the poor, especially programs like food stamps that keep millions of American children from starving.